 Always feed wet food (grain-free, low starch) or a raw meat diet.
 Wet food mirrors what they would eat in the wild and prevents CRF

 Roger Biduk says never feed kibble to your cat (not the best for dogs either) for several reasons.
-“Most kibble only contains 10% moisture while wet food comes in at around 78% and raw meats at 75%, which is the similar to the amount of moisture in an animal that a feline or canine would eat in the wild.
+“Most kibble only contains 10% moisture while wet food and raw meats come in at around 75%, which is the similar to the amount of moisture in an animal that a feline or canine would eat in the wild.
 This is the reason kidney disease is unheard of in nature.
-Many cheap kibble brands also contains huge amounts of starch which cause all sorts of serious health problems and is used as garbage fillers and as a binder for the dry food.
+Many kibble brands with bad ingredients such as “prescription diets” also contains huge amounts of starch/sugar/carbohydrates which cause all sorts of serious health problems and is used as garbage fillers and as a binder for the dry food.
 Years ago, two of my cats died from CRF because of being fed veterinarian-recommended kibble.”

 10 Reasons Why Dry Food is Bad for Dogs and Cats by Dr. Jean Hofve, DVM